Louisljz/RecoveryPal-API/README.md

 rag-pipeline.ipynb
 The rag-pipeline.ipynb Jupyter notebook demonstrates the use of LangChain, Clarifai, OpenAIEmbeddings, and Pinecone to create a retrieval-based question-answering pipeline.
 It includes an example template for generating a meditation script.
+## App Features
+**Emotional Check-In**
+RecoverPal facilitates a daily emotional check-in, allowing users to monitor and track their emotional state over time.
+This feature provides valuable insights into the user's well-being throughout their recovery journey.
+Regular check-ins foster self-awareness, helping individuals identify triggers and patterns associated with their addiction.
+By understanding their emotional landscape, users can proactively manage stressors and maintain emotional balance.
+**Customized Affirmations**
+The app utilizes OpenAI GPT-4 Turbo to generate personalized affirmations on a daily basis, tailored to each user's unique needs and progress in recovery.
+Affirmations play a crucial role in building and reinforcing positive self-perceptions.
+For individuals recovering from addiction, these affirmations serve as empowering reminders of their strengths, fostering a positive mindset and resilience in the face of challenges.
+**Journaling**
+RecoverPal encourages users to journal their thoughts and emotions.
+For newcomers to journaling, the app employs GPT-4 Turbo to offer custom prompts, guiding users in their self-reflection and emotional processing.
+Journaling provides an outlet for users to express their thoughts and feelings in a safe space.
+This reflective practice aids in uncovering underlying emotions and triggers, promoting self-discovery and helping individuals make informed decisions on their recovery journey.
+**Art Integration**
+Recognizing the therapeutic power of art, RecoverPal allows users to submit their own pieces or draw on the whiteboard.
+GPT-4 Vision processes and interprets user-submitted art, providing an additional layer of emotional understanding.
+Expressing emotions through art can be particularly impactful for individuals in recovery, offering a non-verbal means of communication.
+The interpretation of art submissions adds an extra dimension to self-reflection, aiding users in gaining insights into their emotional states.
+**Customized Meditation**
+Users can select a meditation theme and create a personalized meditation based on their emotional state, journal entries, gender, age, and specific struggles.
+The meditation is then delivered through Clarifai Text-to-Speech for a tailored and soothing experience.
+Meditation serves as a valuable tool for individuals in recovery, promoting relaxation, mindfulness, and stress reduction.
+By customizing meditations based on individual inputs, RecoverPal provides a targeted approach to address specific challenges, offering users a supportive and calming practice to integrate into their daily routines.

 ## Docker setup
 1. `docker build -t gcr.io/recovery-pal/api:latest .`